 Inuit communities on both sides of Baffin Bay rely on the North Water Polynya’s natural wealth, hunting and harvesting wildlife and fish.
 Communities located near the polynya, such as Grise Fjord and Qaanaaq, as well as villages that are hundreds and even thousands of kilometres away, benefit from species that migrate through this region.
 This shared reliance on the north water has created important cultural linkages between Nunavut and Greenland.

 The North Water Polynya is dependent on consistent ice conditions.
-During warmer winters, the ice arch fails and pack ice fills the polynya.
-As the Arctic warms due to climate change, sea ice has become thinner and more variable, and the future of the ice arch is unknown.
-These changes have consequences for the flora and fauna dependent on the north water, as well as for the people who depend upon its productivity.
+On several occasions over the last few decades, the ice bridge in Nares Strait has failed to form in the winter, causing sea ice from the High Arctic to drift south and fill the polynya.
+As the Arctic warms due to climate change, sea ice has become thinner and more variable, and the future of the ice bridge is uncertain.
+These changes have consequences for the flora and fauna dependent on the polynya, as well as for the people of Sarvarjuaq / Pikialasorsuaq who rely on its rich biological productivity.

 The Pikialasorsuaq Commission